Typika

 The Epistle

-The Reading is from the First Epistle of Saint Paul to the Corinthians.
+The Reading is from the Acts of the Apostles.

 The Gospel

-The Reading is from the Holy Gospel according to Saint Luke.
+The Reading is from the Holy Gospel according to Saint John.

 The heavenly choir praises you saying: Holy, Holy, Holy, Lord of Sabaoth; heaven and earth are full of your glory.